 All Portland parks listings and amenities can be found here.

-Clarence will work with PP&R supervisors to determine if your requested park space is available for permitting and will facilitate any special accommodations for the shoot.
-Once permit is approved, use fee is payable to Clarence and permit is issued to the production.
+Derrick will work with PP&R supervisors to determine if your requested park space is available for permitting and will facilitate any special accommodations for the shoot.
+Once permit is approved, use fee is payable to Derrick and permit is issued to the production.

 To help determine ownership of buildings or other property in the city, please use our Portland Maps tool.